aishuannu/Machine-Learning/README.md

-This contains assignments and project which I did in second semester in CMI.
+This contains assignments and projects which I did in second semester in CMI.
+Projects are yet to be uploaded.